 Furthermore, it produces about 30-35% more oxygen than an equal area of trees.
 In this way, bamboo battles climate change by reducing carbon in the atmosphere, both coming and going.

 The Kumamoto Prefecture is the second greatest bamboo-producing region in Japan, after the Kagoshima Prefecture.
 But the demand for bamboo has actually been on the decline in Japan, at least for the variety of bamboo that grows there.

 Demand for Moso Bamboo in China has been steadily growing as the bamboo flooring and textile industries expand, but not so much in Japan.
 So bamboo growers were eager to put their fast-growing and versatile crop to good use.
 And by doing so they gave the local economy a good kick and protected the environment at the same time.

 Significant academic research has shown that bamboo can be a viable raw material for biomass energy production.

 How do you burn bamboo for fuel?

-Like a conventional power plant, the idea is to create heat which can be used to turn turbines.
-Usually the heat boils water and creates steam which will turn the blades of a turbine.
+Like a conventional power plant, the idea is to create heat that can be used to turn turbines.
+Usually, the heat boils water and creates steam which will turn the blades of a turbine.
 As the turbines spin, energy is generated.
-The bamboo fueled power plant in Japan operates in this manner.
+The bamboo-fueled power plant in Japan operates in this manner.
 They also burn bamboo to heat oil which evaporates and turns the turbines in the same way.